bsc-pm/nanos6/docs/devices/OpenACC.md

  - Hence, CUDA tasks (-->function calls) *can* be called from a file compiled with PGI-Mercurium.
  - CUDA tasks compilation however **must** be done with `mcxx` as shown in the documentation.

-## Nanos 6 environment variables for CUDA tasks
+## Nanos 6 configuration variables for OpenACC tasks

-The runtime provides the following environment variables related to OpenACC:
+The runtime provides the following configuration variables related to OpenACC:

-1. `NANOS6_OPENACC_DEFAULT_QUEUES`: The number of preallocated async queues *per device*.
+1. `devices.openacc.default_queues`: The number of preallocated async queues *per device*.
 Default value is 64.
-1. `NANOS6_OPENACC_MAX_QUEUES`: The max number of async queues, and therefore tasks, that can be concurrently run *per device*.
+1. `devices.openacc.max_queues`: The max number of async queues, and therefore tasks, that can be concurrently run *per device*.
 Default value is 128.